ndlib/marble-website-starter/README.md

 Be sure to increment the package to the appropriate version using one of the following:

 ```
-yarn version --patch
+yarn workspaces run version --patch
 ```

 ```
-yarn version --minor
+yarn workspace run version --minor
 ```

 ```
-yarn version --major
+yarn workspace run version --major
 ```

-_Note: This will update the version for `gatsby-theme-marble` AND `gatsby-starter-marble`._
+_Note: This will increment the version of `gatsby-theme-marble` AND `gastby-starter-marble`.
+Git may complain about a pre-existing tag._

 ### Publish to NPM
 ```